Bayesian Influence Functions for Hessian-Free Data Attribution¶

 |---|---|---|---|---|

-| Small dataset (high variance) | Slightly better than EK-FAC | SOTA baseline | Substantially below BIF/EK-FAC | Lowest |
+| Small Set (High Var) | Slightly better than EK-FAC | SOTA baseline | Significantly lower | Lowest |

-| Large dataset | Comparable to EK-FAC (within error margin) | SOTA | Below both | Lowest |
+| Large Set | Comparable to EK-FAC | SOTA | Lower than both | Lowest |

-| Pythia-14M fine-tuning | Below EK-FAC | Better | — | — |
+| Pythia-14M Finetune | Lower than EK-FAC | Better | — | — |

-Scalability Analysis (Pythia Model Family)¶
+Scalability Analysis (Pythia Model Suite)¶

-- On Pythia-2.8B, BIF evaluation is approximately 2 orders of magnitude faster than EK-FAC
+- On Pythia-2.8B, BIF evaluation is approximately 2 orders of magnitude faster than EK-FAC.

 Highlights & Insights¶